-- 1. Fragment Lots should avoid prime agricultural soils, defined as Class I and Class II by the USDA Natural Resources Conservation Service or similar or successor agency; - 2.
-Fragment Lots must not interfere with natural and pre-existing drainage patterns; - 3.
-To the extent reasonably possible, subdivisions shall be approved in a manner that maintains the largest amount of contiguous acreage for open space or agricultural use. - 4.
-Fragment Lots are allowed to be subdivided one at a time so long as they are located along an existing road. - 5.
-Fragment lot placement should prioritize utilization of land in the following order (from least productive for farming to most productive); - a.
-Category V through VIII Soils. - b.
-Areas which cannot feasibly be farmed due to existing features of the site such as rock outcroppings, rock too close to the surface to permit plowing, swamps, being heavily wooded, or slopes in the area exceeding 15% or the size or shape of the area being illsuited for farming and/or insufficient to permit efficient use of farm machinery and equipment. - c.
-Class IV soils. - d.
+- 5. Lot placement should prioritize utilization of land in the following order (from least productive for farming to most productive):

+- a.
+Category V through VIII Soils.

+- b.
+Areas which cannot feasibly be farmed due to existing features of the site such as rock outcroppings, rock too close to the surface to permit plowing, swamps, being heavily wooded, or slopes in the area exceeding 15% or the size or shape of the area being ill-suited for farming and/or insufficient to permit efficient use of farm machinery and equipment.

+- c.
+Class IV soils.

+- d.
 Class III soils.